All blog

 Modern Health provides essential resources for both managers and employees, including:

-• Content for managers to work on active listening skills and to prevent burnout
+• Content for managers to work on active listening skills and prevent burnout

-• Participation in Circles management group sessions on topics relevant to well-being and management
+• Participation in Circles group sessions on topics relevant to well-being and management

 • Digital content for employees that include topics foundational to wellness